-Highlights for the period ended November 30, 2018 include:
+Highlights for the period ended February 28, 2019 include:

-- Completion of the 1,600 meter drill program at the Company's Alpine Property in September; - Announcement in October of the acquisition of the Purcell Project by way the 100% acquisition of Purcell Basin Minerals Inc. pursuant to a Plan of Arrangement via the Companies' Creditors Arrangement Act ("CCAA") (the "Purcell Acquisition").
-The Purcell Acquisition closed on January 21, 2019, subsequent to the period end.
-See Note 12 (Events Subsequent to Period End) of the interim unaudited condensed financial statements for the period ended November 30, 2018.
+- Completion of the 1,600 meter drill program at the Company's Alpine Property in September; - Completion of the acquisition of the Purcell Project by way the 100% acquisition of Purcell Basin Minerals Inc. pursuant to a Plan of Arrangement via the Companies' Creditors Arrangement Act ("CCAA") (the "Purcell Acquisition").
+The Purcell Acquisition closed on January 18, 2019.
+See Note 3 (Acquisition of Purcell Basin Minerals Inc.) of the interim unaudited condensed consolidated financial statements for the period ended February 28, 2019. - Completion of an equity financing in December 2018 (combination of flow-through and common share units) resulting in a net equity raise of \$1,546,000. - Issuance of 1,400,000 shares in order to keep the Alpine Property Agreement in good standing.